IUREDCap/redcap-etl/docs/DeveloperGuide.md

-After the above steps have been completed successfully, you should be able to run the integration tests by executing the following command in the top-level directory of your REDCap ETL installation:
+After the above steps have been completed successfully, you should be able to run the integration tests by executing the following command in the top-level directory of your REDCap-ETL installation:

     ./vendor/bin/phpunit --testsuite integration